Contrast-Security-OSS/docs/content/admin/policy_mgmt/IPManagement.md

 <!--
 title: "IP Management"
 description: "Overview of IP management"
-tags: "IP policy management protect"
+tags: "Admin IP policy management protect"
 -->

 IP Management is Contrast's blacklist and whitelist (trusted hosts) management feature.
 Organization and Policy (Rules) have access to this feature.
 Go to **Policy Management** from the user menu and select IP Management from the left navigation.
 Here you can see the current hosts on the blacklist and whitelist as well as manage new and existing hosts.
 You can specify which servers you’d like the rule to apply to and set an expiration on the rule in the event you just want to place a host in a “penalty box”.